Connect with others who understand.

 Causes of Narcolepsy

-Type 1 narcolepsy is linked to low levels of hypocretin.
-Hypocretin is a chemical messenger used by a part of the brain (the hypothalamus) to help the brain stay awake.
-In people with a diagnosis of narcolepsy, neurons containing hypocretin degenerate and die.
-The death of these neurons lowers a person’s alertness level and can cause the unusual REM cycles that people with narcolepsy experience.
+Type 1 narcolepsy is linked to low levels of hypocretin, a chemical messenger that the hypothalamus (a part of the brain) uses to help the brain stay awake.
+In people diagnosed with narcolepsy, neurons containing hypocretin degenerate and die.
+The death of these neurons reduces a person’s alertness and can cause the unusual REM cycles linked with narcolepsy.
+Researchers believe that an autoimmune process may cause the degeneration of these cells.

-There is some evidence that narcolepsy can be inherited.
+There’s some evidence that narcolepsy can be genetic (inherited).
 However, the chances of passing it on seem to be around 1 percent.
+The cause of type 2 narcolepsy remains unknown.

 Diagnosing Idiopathic Hypersomnia and Narcolepsy